dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 * Must know the class that the object is being serialized into.
 * Must use only public classes.
+* Except for basic types
+  (numbers, booleans, strings, lists, and maps), must either annotate each serializable class as `@Entity` or provide a type transformer.
 * Can't always infer the type of objects when deserializing.
-  For example, if a field declared as List<Person> is actually a a List<Superhero>, then you lose the type information about Superhero.
+  For example, if a field declared as `List<Person>` is actually a `List<Superhero>`, then you lose the type information about Superhero.
 * Can't serialize some complex objects.
-  For example, you can't serialize objects with cycles (objects that point to themselves, directly or indirectly), objects with fields defined using abstract classes (abstract classes can't be instantiated), and objects that can be created only by using constructors with arguments.
+  For example, you can't serialize objects with cycles (objects that point to themselves, directly or indirectly), objects with fields defined using abstract classes (abstract classes can't be instantiated), and objects that declare constructors.

 If you are looking for alternatives to [dartson](#dartson-review)